stefanhaustein/TerminalImageViewer/README.md

    https://build.opensuse.org/package/show/home:megamaced/terminalimageviewer
  - bperel has created a Docker image: https://hub.docker.com/r/bperel/terminalimageviewer
- - teresaejunior has created a snapcraft.yaml file, which you can use to build a Snap package. tiv will soon be available in the Snap Store.
+ - teresaejunior has created a snapcraft.yaml file, which can build a Snap package with `sudo docker run -it --rm -v "$PWD:$PWD" -w "$PWD" snapcore/snapcraft sh -c 'apt-get update && snapcraft'`, and then installed with `sudo snap install --dangerous ./*.snap`, until tiv is available in the Snap Store.

 ## Common problems